hack4impact-calpoly/wilshire-hope-chest/docs/template-repo/repo-features.md

 - Linting with ESLint
 - CI with GitHub Actions
 - Helpful npm commands
-- Documentation for repo features + setting up Amplify
+- Documentation for repo features

 ## React boilerplate with Typescript